• Skip to main content

 • Totally chlorine-free bleaching.
 These methods are completely dioxin-free.
 Totally chlorine-free methods include, for example, the use of hydrogen peroxide as the bleaching agent.

 Is the dioxin really and truly gone with these new bleaching methods?
 The FDA reports that dioxin can “theoretically” be created with chlorine-free bleaching.
 In practice, however, it appears dioxin is still very much present.
-A study sponsored by the FDA Office of Women’s Health published in 2005, found “detectable levels of dioxin in seven brands of tampons,” including at least one 100 percent cotton brand.

 Dioxin Exposure and Endometriosis

-Endometriosis was found to be directly correlated with dioxin exposure in a colony of rhesus monkeys chronically exposed to 2,3,7,8-tetrachlorodibenzo-p-dioxin (TCDD or dioxin) for a period of 4 years.
-Ten years after the termination of dioxin treatment, the presence of endometriosis was documented by surgical laparoscopy.
+Endometriosis was found to be directly correlated with dioxin exposure in a colony of rhesus monkeys chronically exposed to 2,3,7,8-tetrachlorodibenzo-p-dioxin (TCDD or dioxin) for a period of 4 years. (source)

-With endometriosis rates soaring in young women, one has to wonder if chronic exposure to low levels of dioxin residues from sanitary products could partly be to blame?
+With endometriosis rates soaring in young women, one has to wonder if chronic exposure to low levels of dioxin residues from sanitary products could partly be to blame.

 Chlorine Dioxide is a Pesticide